A red-bellied tamarin perched on a log

 Least concern

-There is no evidence for any major threats, but habitat loss may have negative impacts on some of its range.
+There is no evidence for any major threats, but habitat loss may have negative impacts on some populations.

 Emerald Park conservation contribution: